-Topic 1: Philosophy of Mind
+Topic 1: Philosophy of mind

-This topic is designed to introduce candidates to some of the main discussion points in the philosophy of mind: attempts to solve the mind-body problem; the problem of other minds; the problem of personal identity, and the nature of consciousness.
+This topic is designed to introduce candidates to some of the main discussion points in the philosophy of mind: attempts to solve the mind-body problem; the problem of other minds; the problem of personal identity, and the problem of consciousness.

-1a The mind-body problem and attempts to solve it.
-Cartesian Substance Dualism: mind as a non-physical substance separate from body; the explanatory weakness of substance dualism.
-Property Dualism: mental states as non-physical properties of the brain; epiphenomenalism; Searle's biological naturalism; the notion of supervenience.
-1b Other solutions to the mind-body problem.
-Mind-Brain Identity Theory: mental states as type-identical with physical states of the brain; problems for MBIT: intentionality, and the multiple realisability of mental states.
+1a The mind-body problem and attempts to solve it Cartesian substance dualism: mind as a non-physical substance separate from body; the explanatory weakness of substance dualism.
+Property dualism: mental states as non-physical properties of the brain; epiphenomenalism; Searle's biological naturalism; the notion of supervenience.
+1b Other solutions to the mind- body problem Mind-Brain Identity Theory: mental states as type-identical with physical states of the brain; problems for MBIT: intentionality, and the multiple realisability of mental states.
 Functionalism: mental states as constituted by their causal relations to one another and to sensory inputs and behavioural outputs.
 Problems for functionalism: the 'China Brain' and 'Blockhead'.
-The Computational Theory of Mind: thinking as computational; problems with the CTM: Searle's 'Chinese Room'.
-1c The problem of other minds; the problem of personal identity; the problem of consciousness.
-The problem of justifying the belief that others have minds: the argument from analogy; Wittgenstein's analogy argument.
-The problem of personal identity: the view that PI consists in numerical identity of the soul, or of the brain; the view that PI consists in psychological continuity, including John Locke's account; Thomas Reid's objections; Derek Parfit's responses to Reid.
-The 'hard problem' of consciousness: why it should give rise to an inner mental life; why qualia exist; notion of philosophical zombies.
+The computational theory of mind: thinking as computational; problems with the CTM: Searle's 'Chinese Room'.
+1c The problem of other minds; the problem of personal identity; the problem of consciousness The problem of justifying the belief that others have mind argument from analogy; Wittgenstein's analogy argument from analogy; Wittgen

-Topic Кеу Тех t Set passage for study Philosophy of Derek Parfit: Reasons and Persons Part 3: Personal Identity - Chapters 10-15.
-Oxford Paperbacks, New Ed, 1986, ISBN: 978-0198249085 Mind John Searle: Minds, Brains and Science Penguin, New Ed, 1989, ISBN: 978-0140228670
+Торіс Key text Set passage for study Philosophy of mind Derek Parfit: Reasons and Persons Part 3: Personal Identity - Chapters 10-15.
+(Oxford Paperbacks, New Ed, 1986, ISBN: 978-0198249085) John Searle: Minds, Brains and Science (Penguin, New Ed, 1989, ISBN: 978-0140228670)